astrowp/docs/README.md

 # Get Started with AstroWP

-After you purchase AstroWP you will get two things to get your Headless WordPress site up and running:
+After you purchase AstroWP you will get two things to get your Astro with Headless WordPress site up and running:

 1. An invite to the AstroWP GitHub repository.
-2. A .wpress WordPress installation file.
+2. A headless WordPress import file.

+But first things first.

 ## Fork the Repository